dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 ## Unable to allow Safari Extensions

-Due to an bug on the legacy acceleration patches, users won't be able to enable Safari Extensions
+Due to a bug in the legacy acceleration patches, users won't be able to enable Safari Extensions.

-This tool can be used to work-around this issue:
+The following tool can be used to work-around this issue:

 * [Non-Metal Safari Extensions](https://github.com/moosethegoose2213/Non-Metal-Safari-Extensions/)

 ## Cannot Login on 2011 15" and 17" MacBook Pros

-By default OpenCore Legacy Patcher will assume MacBookPro8,2/3 have a faulty dGPU and disable acceleration.
+By default, OpenCore Legacy Patcher will assume MacBookPro8,2/3 have a faulty dGPU and disable acceleration.
 This is the safest option for most users as enabling dGPU acceleration on faulty Macs will result in failed booting.

 However if your machine does not have the dGPU disabled via NVRAM, you'll experience a login loop.
 To work around this is quite simple: